About this guidance

 This guidance applies to all local authorities and schools (primary/secondary/special/school hostels/residential) under their management and all external organisations involved in delivering services in schools (e.g. contracted facilities management services).
 It should also be used by grant-aided schools and independent schools to support their recovery efforts.

 This guidance does not apply to early learning and childcare (ELC).
-Read the separate guide: Coronavirus (COVID-19): early learning and childcare services.
+Read the separate guidance for early learning, school aged childcare and childminder settings.

 Nothing in this guidance affects the legal obligations of local authorities with regard to health and safety, public health and their responsibilities under the Equality Act 2010.

 We published the Strategic Framework update on 22 February 2022.
 This sets out a change to our overarching strategic intent: "to manage COVID-19 effectively, primarily through adaptations and health measures that strengthen our resilience and recovery, as we rebuild for a better future."